PerezHz/TaylorIntegration.jl/docs/src/taylorize.md

 t1 == t2 && x1 == x2
 ```

-As stated above, in order to allow to opt-out from using the specialized method
+As stated above, in order to allow to opt-out from using the specialized methods
 created by [`@taylorize`](@ref), [`taylorinteg`](@ref) and
 [`lyap_taylorinteg`](@ref) recognize the keyword argument `parse_eqs`;
 setting it to `false` imposes using the standard method.